Mitchell Hamline School of Law: Academics

-Dispute Resolution Institute

-Mitchell Hamline houses an institute dedicated to alternative forms of dispute resolution.
-The institute offers a mediation center and four certificates.
-The institute also selects qualified students to study conflict resolution through two study abroad programs: an international business perspective in England through a partnership with Queen Mary University of London, as well as a through a lens of religious conflict in Israel in partnership with the Hebrew University of Jerusalem.

 Health Law Institute

 Mitchell Hamline's Health Law Institute offers specialized courses and experiential learning.
-Students are exposed to real-life health law issues.
-The institute offers four certificates, some of which satisfy the requirements to sit for the Compliance Certification Board's (CCB) national exam.
-Mitchell Hamline students are able to build this education into their J.D. program, while non-law-students can complete the certificate online.

 Indian Law Program

 The Indian Law Program emphasizes practical legal education with faculty who have spent their careers working with Indian tribes.

-Joint degree programs

-Mitchell Hamline offers two types of joint degrees: The 3+3 and the Dual Degrees.

-The 3+3 programs enable eligible students from select Minnesota universities to complete their bachelor's and J.D. degrees in only six years, rather than the more common seven.
-It currently has agreements with Hamline University, St. Cloud State University, and Bemidji State University.

-Dual degree programs allow J.D. holders to combine their law degree with an additional graduate degree, and earn both in less time than normal.
-Most programs require four years to obtain both the J.D. and the master's degree.
-Through a partnership with Hamline University, students can also earn a Master of Business Administration (M.B.A.), a Master of Fine Arts in Writing (M.F.A.), a Master in Public Administration (M.P.A.), or a Master in Nonprofit Management (M.N.M.).

 Blended learning

 In the early 2000s the American Bar Association's Task Force on the Future of Legal Education drafted a recommendation that law schools be permitted to experiment and innovate.
 At that time, Mitchell Hamline was still William Mitchell College of Law.
 The school's first cohort of hybrid students included 85 students, 14 of whom already held M.B.A.s, 5 held M.D.s, and three held PhDs.
 The students ranged in age from 22 to 67 and represented 30 states and two countries.

-In Fall 2020, the school started to offer blended learning.
-This includes elements of the Hybrid, Executive, and Weekend offerings.
-It is a four-year program that can be finished in three years.
-On-campus time includes a case-study workshop in which students learn from lawyers and participants in cases.

 Student journals

 Mitchell Hamline students can participate in several academic journals, including the flagship Mitchell Hamline Law Review; Cybaris, an Intellectual Property Law Review; and the Mitchell Hamline Journal of Public Policy and Practice.